Philip Van Keuren

 M.F.A.
 (1977) and B.F.A.
 (1974) in Studio Art, Southern Methodist University

 Nominee: The Louis Comfort Tiffany Foundation Award, 2009

-Fellow: Whitney Museum of American Art Independent Study Program, New York, New York, 1975
+Fellow: Whitney Museum of American Art Independent Study Program, New York, 1975